ConnectedPapers/connectedpapers-py/README.md

 # API
 Most functions offer a synchronous and an asynchronous version.

+If a graph is already built, you can get it within a standard API call latency.
+If it is outdated (older than 1 month), you can still get it using the `fresh_only=False` parameter.
+If you wait for a rebuild (either `fresh_only=True` and graph older than 30 days, or no graph built for the paper) a rebuild will be triggered; A graph build can take up to 1 minute, and usually around 10 seconds.

+The graph structure is documented at [graph.py](https://github.com/ConnectedPapers/connectedpapers-py/blob/master/connectedpapers/graph.py).

 ## API structure
 We have the following API calls available: